TheZeroHz/RTOS/README.md

 ## Introduction

 FreeRTOS is a popular real-time operating system for microcontrollers and small embedded systems.
-This README.md provides an overview of the benefits of using FreeRTOS on ESP32 and highlights some of the key functions it offers.

 ## Benefits of FreeRTOS for ESP32

 - **Real-Time Capabilities**: FreeRTOS allows you to create real-time applications on the ESP32, ensuring that critical tasks get executed on time.